niteshraj2310/Agroforestry/README.md

-## Why are skeletons so calm?
-Because nothing gets under their skin.
+## Why didn’t the orange win the race?
+It ran out of juice.